john-data-chen/next-dnd-starter-kit/README.md

 - [x] Add code quality check with Codecov and SonarQube
 - [x] Add responsive support for multiple screen sizes
 - [x] Add edit task dialog
-- [x] Make Database Schema
+- [x] Make Database Schema and initialization script
+- [ ] Persistent data into Database
+- [ ] Add assigner and owner in task dialog
 - [ ] User authentication for secure project/task management
-- [ ] Add assigner and owner in task dialog

 and more...